 Propagation environment (SJORS)

 The characteristics of the propagation environment (in terms of path loss, shadowing, and multipath fading) are taken from the indoor office scenario specified by [4] with implementations provided by Quadriga [5].
 Since Quadriga does not implement the blockage models from 3GPP, this feature is implemented on top of it.
-We consider three types of LOS blockage: self-blockage by head, self-blockage by hand/arm, and blockage from another person.
+We consider three types of LOS blockage: self-blockage by head, self-blockage by hand/arm and blockage from another person.
 For these types of blockage, we use an average loss in received power of XX dB, XX dB, and XX dB, respectively.
 The blockage events are modelled as an …

 Figure 1 shows the impact in channel gain that events like human blockage and orientation change can have at 26 GHz.